 Contributions: N/A

 The TG-Neuro co-Driver, Ferath Kherif (CHUV, Switzerland), updated the meeting on the activities of the TG-Neuro using the slides in H-017-A03.
-The TG Driver, Marc Lecoultre (MLlab.ai, Switzerland), could not join this meeting.
+The TG Driver, Marc Lecoultre (Business Investigation, Switzerland), could not join this meeting.

 Early stage detection and classification of neurological diseases using clinical scores, diagnostics, cognitive indicators, etc. Data available is so far Euro-centric.
 Defined a data taxonomy for the TG work.